 I was lucky to have a mentor, Loyd Cali, to show me that building a business is as important as building the furniture, and lucky to be comfortable with most of the tasks required.
 I was lucky to have a good, liberal education, ending up with some knowledge of art, math, and business.
 I was lucky to have a little money from selling our home, so that I could rent and lose money while building this business, and beyond lucky to have a wife to join me in the venture and who would stand for the investment and risk.
 And, can a man be more fortunate than to have a son join him to work?

 While it is essential to know and be informed by the costs, ratios, and financial statements of a business, I believe the best business decisions are made without focusing on profit as the outcome.
 We exist as a business to make people happy.
 If we who work and those we serve are happy and the costs are known, controlled, and respected, this business will make enough money to prosper.
 We build furniture to serve this and subsequent generations.
 Likewise I run this business for the long haul.
-My family may want to run it after I am gone.
+My family and colleagues may want to run it after I am gone.